 FOR FURTHER INFORMATION CONTACT:

 The Committee was established in accordance with the Federal Advisory Committee Act (Title 5, United States Code (U.S.C.), Appendix 2) in 1995.
-The Start Printed Page 73313following provides information about the Committee, membership, and the nomination process.
+The following provides information about the Committee, membership, and the nomination process.

 Objectives and Duties